BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/17_6_Accessing_Bitcoind_with_Swift.md

 ```
 ## Building Your Connection by Hand

-At the time of this writing, there isn't an up-to-date, simple-to-use Bitcoin RPC Library that's specific for Swift, which you can drop in and immediately start using.
+At the time of this writing, there isn't an up-to-date, simple-to-use Bitcoin RPC Library that's specific for Swift, something that you can drop in and immediately start using.
 Thus, you're're going to do something you're never done before: build an RPC connection by hand.

+### Writing the RPC Transmitter

-It just requires writing a function that passes RPC commands on to `bitcoind` in the correct format:
+This just requires writing a function that passes RPC commands on to `bitcoind` in the correct format:
 ```
 func makeCommand(method: String, param: Any, completionHandler: @escaping (Any?) -> Void) -> Void {
 ```

-### Writing the RPC Transmitter

 RPC connections to `bitcoind` use the HTML protocol, which means that you need to do three things: create a URL; make a URLRequest; and initiate a URLSession.